55

 Leoville Poyferre 2003 92p

 Tasted twice - last time in April 2023.
 Powerful and tightly structured wine.
-You can feel the heat of the vintage with warm plums on the nose, but they're neither stewed nor cooked.
+You can feel the heat of the vintage on the nose, with warm plums, but they're neither stewed nor cooked.
 You can also feel the heat of the vintage on the palate, meaning the tannin is relatively dry on the finish.
 It's a bit controversial, but the quality is fine.
 This was in September 2012.
 Almost eleven years later, when tasted at the property, it maintained its fine quality and showed no signs of decline.

 Leoville Poyferre 2002 91p